About Amelia And JP

 Why We Went Vegan

 In 2015, I was diagnosed with congenital spinal stenosis and degenerative disc disease following a loss of feeling in my hands, legs and feet.
-Several MRI’s revealed a shattered disc in my neck that had pinched my spinal cord to within 1 mm of death or permanent paralysis, and 3 ruptured discs in my lower back.
-Both required immediate surgeries to repair the discs and prevent further nerve damage.
+Several MRI’s revealed a shattered disc in my neck that had pinched my spinal cord to within 1 mm of death or permanent paralysis.
+Plus, I had 3 ruptured discs in my lower back.
+Both required immediate surgeries to prevent further permanent nerve damage.

 During my recovery, I had a lot of time on my hands.
 In addition to re-learning how to walk and doing physical therapy, I watched a bunch of documentaries on Netflix that changed my perspective on diet, the treatment of animals, and the state of politics, power and money in America.